DougBeney/dougie.io/_posts/2018-06-04-why-i-dont-use-suse.md

 With a lot of important third-party software being easily availible through Flatpaks (Slack, Spotify, Skype, etc) it's a shame that this is not working out of the box.

+### Asking passwords too much?

+I have been prompted a ton of times in Discover (The software install GUI) to enter my root password.

+You're also asked for the root password when doing things like [adding a printer](https://www.reddit.com/r/openSUSE/comments/8dctyp/rant_mode_are_we_still_requiring_root_passwords/).

 ## Final Notes

 I believe OpenSUSE is close to having a great KDE distribution but just needs to iron-out some kinks.
 I could go on to mention further reasons why I don't use OpenSUSE but that gets into KDE defaults which I don't believe are fair to mention.